hharryyf/codeforcepractice/README.md

 '*' is the symbol we used in regular expression.
 Then we can define dp[l][r] as the number of ways to match T[l, r] with S[1, r - l + 1]. https://codeforces.com/contest/1336/problem/C

+774. Karen and Supermarket (diff=2400, tree dp, knapsack dp) This is just a knapsack and tree dp version of 1303E. https://codeforces.com/contest/815/problem/C